sebarod0104/interview-assignment/README.md

 # High Availability in Managed Kubernetes Clusters
+This article describes the High Availability feature that Nebius AI Cloud provides for managed Kubernetes clusters.

+## What is High Availability?
 High Availability (HA) is a feature in managed Kubernetes clusters that ensures the control plane remains accessible and resilient to failures.
 When enabled, critical components such as the Kubernetes key–value store (etcd) are deployed across multiple [nodes][control-node] to improve fault tolerance.

 > **Note**: For more information on the control plane and how it manages Kubernetes cluster status, see [Kubernetes Control Plane Components][control-plane].